Why Teach Abroad?

 Recent graduates who are not yet sure where they want to teach can participate in these programs for guidance.
 They can also use the experience to strengthen their application to graduate school to pursue a Master of Arts in Teaching or Masters in Education, or to a teacher education program.
 Experience like this is almost always a huge selling point.
 Whether you’re looking to continue your education or find a teaching job, this line on your resume shows you’re serious about teaching.Return to the top

 The first step is deciding where you want to teach.
 Which country has always fascinated you?
 What have you always wanted to see?
 These answers are as personal to you as your reason for teaching, but it’s important to know exactly where you want to go, otherwise you could potentially have an unhappy experience.
 Research the culture of the country, the climate, the political atmosphere.
 No matter how exotic a place may look, the most important thing is that it’s safe.
 The U.S. Department of State has some great advice about health issues, safety issues, and even current travel warnings for certain countries.
 Once you know where you want to teach, you need to see what that country offers for American teachers.
-GoAbroad.com is an excellent tool for this.
+GoAbroad.com and Teachaway.com is an excellent tool for this.

 There are one of two general routes open to you.
 First of all, you can apply to a teaching program.
 Teaching programs are ideally suited for recent graduates looking for experience before becoming teachers.
 Most programs are for Teaching English to Speakers of Other Languages (TESOL), and countries are actively seeking native English speakers who are young, talented, mobile and eager to teach.
 While every program is different, most run for one year and offer a monthly salary, some benefits, housing accommodations, travel assistance and vacation time.
 One of the best parts is that most places don’t require you to know the local language, so your possibilities are endless.
 GoAbroad.com has a teach abroad search, and the Department of State also has great resources for teaching overseas and information on international schools.
 The Fulbright International Educational Exchange Program has the Teacher Exchange Program that lets working teachers have an abroad experience.

 You can also apply directly to teaching jobs that are not through a program.
 When doing this, you need to pay closer attention to the requirements of that country.
 Most jobs are by contract (usually a year), salaried and many still provide the amenities that teaching programs offer, such as housing, airfare, vacation and benefits.
 You apply to these jobs as you would any job in the United States.
-GoAbroad.com has job postings for teachers in other countries, and the Department of State has contact information for international schools.
+GoAbroad.com and Teachaway.com have online job boards for teachers in other countries, and the Department of State has contact information for international schools.
 There are also sites dedicated to posting international teaching jobs, like The International Educator, and sites that are specific to certain countries, like worknplay.co.kr, a site that posts teaching jobs in Korea.

 Once you’ve secured your teaching position, be it through a program or job listing, you need to get the proper authorization to travel abroad.
 Because you’re going to be working in another country, you don’t just need a passport but also a visa.
 This can be a complicated process, and every country has its own guidelines for issuing visas, so pay close attention every step of the way.
 Observe all important deadlines, gather the proper documentation and fill out every form they ask of you.
 Some countries, particularly in South America and Africa, require immunizations and vaccinations before they issue a visa.
 All will require you to set up a meeting at their embassy in the United States.
 The Department of State’s Bureau of Consular Affairs offers country specific information for Americans traveling abroad.Return to the top